Testimonials

 His adventurous writing and worldly perspective as transnational Canadian poet regularly inspire me.

-—Kate Rogers, author of Out of Place (Hong Kong/Toronto 2019)
+—Kate Rogers, author of Out of Place (Aeolus House)

 John was recommended to me as a poetry editor because my latest work in progress was quite large and certainly required focus, careful cuts, and re-structuring.
 He and I had not known of each other’s work prior to this, but once we set up a Zoom meeting, I realized quickly that our collaboration would be fruitful.
 He was friendly and took on the task very promptly and assiduously, carving out a firm direction for the work, and eliminating tons of poems that didn’t fit the path.
 What I learned in the course of an intense period of collaboration were how to focus, tighten a poem, and not rely only on figurative language.
 John showed how a lyric poem can use plain language and still have emotional power and thoughtfulness without having to resort to strained metaphors or generalized abstractions.
 He showed me how a poem needed a gesture or personalized voice as anchor, and I was delighted with what finally emerged.
 I would recommend him to any poet who needs a sharp perceptive editor who helps you retain your individual voice while also teaching you more about craft.